Wiki surveys: Open and quantifiable social data collection: Pairwise Wiki Surveys

 \section{Pairwise Wiki Surveys}

-Our first attempt to operationalize these three principles of wiki surveys resulted in what we call a \emph{pairwise wiki survey}.
-It consists of a single question with many possible answer items.
+Building on previous work~\cite{lewry_kittenwar:_2007, wu_usg_2008, weinstein_photocracy:_2009, shah_solving_2009, das_sarma_ranking_2010, luon_rankr:_2012, salesses_collaborative_2013}, we operationalize these three principles into what we call a \emph{pairwise wiki survey}.
+A pairwise wiki survey consists of a single question with many possible answer items.
 Respondents can participate in a pairwise wiki survey in two ways: first, they can make pairwise comparisons between items (i.e., respondents vote between item A and item B), and second, they can add new items that are then presented to future respondents.

-Pairwise comparison, which has a long history in the social sciences \citep{thurstone_method_1927}, is ideal for wiki surveys because it is amenable to the three criteria described above.
-Pairwise comparison can be \emph{greedy} because one can easily present as many (or as few) prompts as each participant is willing to answer.
-New responses contributed by participants can be easily integrated into the choice sets of future respondents, enabling the instrument to be \emph{collaborative}.
-Finally, it can be \emph{adaptive} because researchers select the prompts to be evaluated, so we can select the prompts that are most informative given what has already been learned.
-These properties exist because pairwise comparison is both granular and modular: the unit of contribution is small and can be readily aggregated.
+Pairwise comparison, which has a long history in the social sciences \cite{thurstone_method_1927}, is an ideal question format for wiki surveys because it is amenable to the three criteria described above.
+Pairwise comparison can be \emph{greedy} because the instrument can easily present as many (or as few) prompts as each respondent is willing to answer.
+New items contributed by respondents can easily be integrated into the choice sets of future respondents, enabling the instrument to be \emph{collaborative}.
+Finally, pairwise comparison can be \emph{adaptive} because the pairs to be presented can be selected to maximize learning given previous responses.
+These properties exist because pairwise comparisons are both granular and modular; that is, the unit of contribution is small and can be readily aggregated~\cite{benkler_wealth_2006}.